Stefan Kießling: Style of play

-Kießling is a typical target man, known for his work ethic and his eye for goal.
-He has been praised for his evolution during his time in Leverkusen into a high quality striker, and one of the best in the Bundesliga.

-He has also been complimented for his ability to win aerial duels and earning free kicks.
+Kießling was a typical target man, known for his work ethic and his eye for goal.
+He was praised for his evolution during his time in Leverkusen into a high quality striker, and one of the best in the Bundesliga.
+He was complimented for his ability to win aerial duels and earning free kicks.
 At the mid-way point of the 2012–13 season, Kießling averaged 5.6 aerial duals won per game, the most of any player in the Bundesliga.
 Many of Kießling's goals were from inside the penalty area and he was noted for getting plenty of goals as poacher – off deflections with his feet or head.
-In fact, during the 2012–13 Bundesliga season, 24 of his 25 league goals came from inside the area.
+During the 2012–13 Bundesliga season, 24 of his 25 league goals came from inside the area.

-Post–retirement
+Post-retirement

 Kießling retired after the 2017–18 season.
-He will take up work in the administrative sector of Bayer Leverkusen after the end of his career.
+After the end of his playing career, he took up work in the administrative sector of Bayer Leverkusen.
 In December 2018, Kießling admitted that his wife completed some of his summer training sessions for him.